Get

 3. Resource Guarding

-Dogs can become possessive with their belongings.
+Dogs can become possessive of their belongings.
 Resource guarding is a huge behavioral problem among dogs, the main reason behind it being the dog’s fear that they will lose items they consider valuable.
 It can result in aggression, including bites.

 If your dog is very possessive of resources, this is a threat and puts a child in danger who may be interested in the same objects like toys.
 Resource guarding is certainly an issue that needs to be worked out with a professional.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+If you need to speak with a vet but can't get to one, head over to PangoVet.
+It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 4. Jealousy